probsys/pop/README.md

 - Run `bundle install` in root of this repository.
 - Run `bundle exec jekyll serve` to host website on `localhost:4000/pop`.

-To make the website live on https://cs.cmu.edu/~pop, run the above steps to build locally and then publish the `_site/` directory to `/afs/cs.cmu.edu/project/pop/www/`
+To make the website live on https://cs.cmu.edu/~pop, run the following scripts

-    $ bundle exec jekyll build
     $ ./deploy.sh

+This script will push the `_site` directory to `/afs/cs.cmu.edu/project/pop/www/`; users will be prompted for kerberos credentials if none are found.